 Suitable signs shall be erected at the front of the property indicating the availability of visitor parking within the property.
-All visitor parking spaces shall be clearly signmarked.
+All visitor and employee parking spaces shall be clearly signmarked.

-Reason:- to ensure the visitor parking spaces are clearly identified.
+Reason: to delineate the spaces suitable for visitor and employee parking.

-77. Adequate Signs and Pavement Markings Required to Assist Traffic Flow on Site.
+42. Adequate Signs and Pavement Markings Required to Assist Traffic Flow on Site.